The Baptistery Siena

 The historic residence "Il Battistero Siena" expands inside the Palazzo Landi.
-With a restoration carried out during the 2016, some parts of the Palace have been transformed into an elegant period residence, trying to respect as much as possible the traditional layout of the spaces, sometimes finding innovative solutions to not damage some existing floors for a long time time.
+With a restoration carried out in 2016, some parts of the Palazzo have been transformed into an elegant period residence, trying to respect as much as possible the traditional layout of the spaces, sometimes also finding innovative solutions to avoid damaging some floors that have existed for a long time. time.

 Over the centuries, from the medieval house the Palace became the famous Hotel La Scala, one of the first hotels in the city of Siena, located just opposite the steps of San Giovanni.

-It is in this Palace that, for example, the architect Francesco di Giorgio Martini (1439-1501) was born and grew, as also remembers a bronze statue sculpted by Fulvio Corsini at the beginning of the '900 (1902) and now placed between the two windows of the "Francesco di Giorgio" room, now part of the period residence.
+It is precisely in this building that, for example, the architect Francesco di Giorgio Martini (1439-1501) was born and raised, as is also remembered by a bronze statue sculpted by Fulvio Corsini in the early 900s (1902) and now placed between the two windows of the "Francesco di Giorgio" room, now part of the period residence.

-It was the La Scala hotel that hosted the architect Le Corbusier on his youthful trip to Italy in 1907.
-And it is from the rooms of the current historical residence that the architect made a plurality of drawings and sketches of the city of Siena and its foreshortenings.
-The originals are preserved and exhibited in Paris at the Le Corbusier Foundation, but the latter has exceptionally consented to reproduce some copies, which are exhibited in various parts of the historical residence.
+It was the La Scala hotel that hosted the architect Le Corbusier in his youthful journey to Italy in 1907.
+And it is precisely from the rooms of the current historic residence that the architect created a plurality of drawings and sketches of the city of Siena and its views.
+The originals are kept and exhibited in Paris at the Le Corbusier Foundation, but the same has exceptionally agreed to reproduce some copies, which are exhibited in various parts of the historic residence.

 In addition, in the Palazzo Landi, located under the window of the "Alexander VII" room, we find a plaque with the Chigi coat of arms, placed in the Palace in the restoration of the 1657, for the particular relationships that bind Cardinal Fabio Chigi (1599-1667), then became Pope Alexander VII, with the Landi family, then owner of the Palace and in particular with Alfonso Landi, professor of Humanitas at the University of Siena, author of the famous script "The Tale of the Duomo of Siena" and to which the Pope granted plenary indulgence.